 Mercury’s Young Magnetic Field

 In 1974 and 1975, the space probe Mariner 10 studied the magnetic field of the small planet Mercury.
 Scientists expected that since the solar system is supposed to be 4.5 billion years old, Mercury would have lost all its magnetic field long ago.
-Yet, scientists discovered that Mercury's magnetic field was alive and well!
-Today, after nearly twenty-five years, scientists have been unable to offer an explanation.
+Yet, scientists discovered that Mercury’s magnetic field was alive and well!
+Today, after more than 35 years, scientists have been unable to offer an explanation.
 But the explanation is very simple.

 If Mercury is only about 6,000 years old, which is consistent with the Bible’s history of things, we can easily expect that if Mercury was created with a magnetic field, it should still have some magnetic field left.
 And so, tiny Mercury, which doesn’t seem to have much use otherwise, clearly declares the glory of our Creator God!